adavattedeve/Portfolio/README.md

 Objective:

-    Made game with Processing in a team of 4 as lead programmer.
-This game was part of Agile Software Development course.
+    This game was a part of Agile Software Development course.
+It was made with Processing in a team of 4 where I worked as lead programmer.
 In the end, graphics, sounds and audio were also on my responsibility.
 Enemy and animated effects were assets from opengameart.com and other assets were made with Incscape/LMMS.

 Most important new things learned:

     - First time working in a team while using scrum for project management
     - Making vector graphics

-Estimated project time line:
+Estimated project timeline:

     started: january 2016
     ended: may 2016